Article Table Of Contents

 Of course, not all suburbs of Akron are created equally, which is precisely why we set out to find the best ones.
 So without further ado...

-Here are the 10 best suburbs around Akron for 2019:
+Here are the 10 best suburbs to live around Akron for 2020:

 - Chagrin Falls (Photos | Homes For Sale)